From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Location: Julius S. Scott, Sr. Chapel

-Join us for a screening of Selma followed by alumni reflections and discussion on leadership, courage, and continuing the work.
+A screening of Selma followed by reflection on leadership, courage, and the ongoing work of justice.

 Monday, January 19, 2026 | 1:00 PM